Marathon Training and FAQs about Running Injuries

 Rest but continue with non-weight bearing CVS and conditioning exercise for a recommended period

-We will teach you how to do your stress test on the injured area after, we have confirmed that you are ready to resume running or increase your distances.
+We will teach you how to “stress test” the injured area after we have confirmed that you are ready to resume running or increase your distances.
 Stress testing is low risk loading of the injured area to give the runner confidence that they are safe to proceed with training.

 This is very individualised advice, because it is based on full evaluation of your case.
 We will produce a bespoke exercise plan to suit your condition.
 The exercises will include stress testing, once we judge you are recovered enough to do them yourself.
 Do not be surprised if we give you exercises that do not seem related to the symptomatic area.
 We are giving you these because we have judged other areas to be linked to your current complaint.
 This is all explained in your consultation.